mihir-m-gandhi/Meeting-Minutes-App/README.md

 ------------------------------------------
 ### Note
-- This project was done in less than `24 hours with minimal pre-preparation` at KJSCE hackathon 2018.
+- This project was done in `less than 24 hours` at KJSCE hackathon 2018.

 ------------------------------------------
 ### Contributors